FIRE Abroad Country Calculator (2026): Compare Costs and FI Timeline by Country

 Step 3: Add tax and compliance reality

-If you are a U.S. citizen or resident alien abroad, you are generally still subject to U.S. tax filing rules on worldwide income, with exclusions/credits only if you file correctly.[8]
+If you are a U.S. citizen or resident alien abroad, you are generally still subject to U.S. tax rules on worldwide income and generally still have to file correctly to claim available exclusions or credits.[2]

 • filing complexity risk (simple, moderate, high)